 Please be aware that you are required to have completed a proportion of your course inside the UK, but that concessions apply if you were absent due to coronavirus.
 Please check paragraphs GR 6.1–6.3 of the Statement of Changes HC1248 for full details.

-I am overseas and completing my course by distance learning – can I apply?
+If you're overseas and completing your course by distance learning

 You must apply in the UK.
 If you are undertaking distance learning outside the UK and you wish to apply, you may have to re-enter the UK on or before 27 September 2021.
 Check paragraphs 3.22–3.27 of the government's COVID-19 guidance for students (PDF) for full details.

 If your course was not a degree

 In addition to degrees at undergraduate or postgraduate level, you can apply if you have completed a relevant qualification, including a law conversion, legal practice or Bar training course or a PGCE.
 A full list of relevant qualifications appears at GR 5.2 of the Statement of Changes HC1248.

 You must apply online on or after 1 July 2021 but before your Tier 4 or Student visa expires.
 The Immigration Advice Service will provide a link to the form once it goes live.